 What does a nutrition coach do?

-A nutrition coach can offer consulting, coaching, support, and motivator all in one.
+A nutrition coach can offer consulting, coaching, support, and motivation all in one.
 Crafting meal plans for food allergies, weight loss support, or a seasonal detox are all possibilities when working with a nutrition coach.
-Ask if your potential coach offers you specific recipes and meal plans, or just a list of foods to add or avoid.
+Ask if your potential coach offers you specific recipes and meal plans or just a list of foods to add or avoid.

 Some clients want a nutrition coach to map out macros, count calories, or figure out “points” they can have during their meals.
-I don’t work that way myself as I really focus on lifestyle changes and swaps so you don’t to do math to enjoy your meal.
-If you love the numbers game (and some women do!) then make sure you find a health coach that supports that type of meal planning.
+I don’t work that way myself as I really focus on lifestyle changes and swaps, so you don’t do the math to enjoy your meal.
+If you love the numbers game (and some women do!), make sure you find a health coach supporting that type of meal planning.